This is part of our ongoing series on mortgage relief options and how to handle your loan in a crisis.

 Struggling with your mortgage?
 There’s no need to feel ashamed.
 Financial setbacks can happen to anyone for various reasons, including illness, the death of a loved one, or a crisis like the Coronavirus outbreak.

 Let us first say that we’re truly sorry for whatever it is that you’re going through.
-We care deeply and are here to help you through this tough time.
+We care deeply and are here to help during this tough time.
 On the bright side, just because you’re experiencing hardship doesn’t mean your house will immediately go into foreclosure.
 You have some time and a number of preventative steps to take.

 Quick note: Throughout this post, we use the term “bring your mortgage current.”
 Put simply, this means paying any past-due amount, including missed payments and fees that were charged (late fees, foreclosure fees) to make your mortgage up-to-date on payments.

 We’ll explain your loss mitigation options below, but first: